redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09 More About Functions.md

 (Use `node --trace-warnings ...` to show where the warning was created)
 ```

-However, the exact same `.wasm` file can be called successfully from within a browser.
+However, the exact same `.wasm` file can be executed successfully both by `wasmer` and from within a browser.

 [^1]: All functions (and local variables) are referenced by their index number, so you *could* choose not to use any human-readable function names; however, its now down to you to remember what function number `2` or `7` or `21` does.
 Good luck with that one...